elenabachini/elenabachini.github.io/_pages/cv.md

 Next-Generation EU, 01/10/2021-31/03/2026 (Scientific head A. Larese)

-* <em> ''REACT - Digital Twins of Civil StRucturEs And Protection Systems in A ClimAte Change PerspecTive'' <\em> project, TUM-IAS (Germany), 01/10/2021-30/09/2024 (PI A. Larese)
+* <em> ''REACT - Digital Twins of Civil StRucturEs And Protection Systems in A ClimAte Change PerspecTive'' </em> project, TUM-IAS (Germany), 01/10/2021-30/09/2024 (PI A. Larese)

 * Research Unit <em>“Vector- and Tensor-Valued Surface PDEs” (FOR 3013)</em>, German Research Foundation DFG (PI A. Voigt)